mileticslobo/latn-cyrl-bridge/readme.txt

 == Description ==

 Latn–Cyrl Bridge lets you publish content once in Serbian Cyrillic (primary script) while automatically serving Latin content under the same structure, prefixed with `/lat/`.
-Both versions are indexable, with correct canonical and hreflang signals.
+Both versions can be indexed, with correct canonical/hreflang and `<html lang>`.

 Highlights:

-- Transliteration: Titles, content, menus and search are transliterated to Latin in `/lat/` mode.
+- Transliteration: Titles, content, menus and search transliterate to Latin in `/lat/` mode.
 - Dual URLs: `/path` (Cyrillic) and `/lat/path` (Latin) resolve to the same content.
-- SEO: Proper canonical and `hreflang` pairs (`sr-Cyrl-RS` ↔ `sr-Latn-RS`), `<html lang>` reflects context.
+- SEO: Canonical (self‑canonical by default), `hreflang` pairs (`sr-Cyrl-RS` ↔ `sr-Latn-RS` or `bs-…-BA`), `<html lang>` reflects context.
 - Yoast SEO: Auto-detected.
-Canonical/hreflang filters applied; a Latin sitemap variant is exposed alongside the default index.
+Canonical/hreflang filters applied; a Latin sitemap variant is discoverable from the main index.
+Works with Yoast Free (fallback hreflang provided).
 - Internal links: In Latin mode, all internal links point to `/lat/` variants.

 Fork notes: Based on SrbTransLatin.
-Rebranded and extended for `/lat/` strategy and SEO.
+Rebranded and extended for `/lat/` routing and SEO.

 == Installation ==

 1. Upload the plugin folder to `wp-content/plugins`, or install via the WP admin.
 2. Activate the plugin.
+3. Visit Settings → Permalinks → Save (flush rewrites).
-3. Visit your site at `/` (Cyrillic) and `/lat/` (Latin) to verify.
+4. Visit your site at `/` (Cyrillic) and `/lat/` (Latin) to verify.

 == Frequently Asked Questions ==